Violevo/Csgo-External-V2/README.md

 # Csgo-External-V2
-First Cheat im actually proud of, should work in real games and be UD - OUTDATED
+First Cheat im actually proud of, should work in real games and be undetected - OUTDATED

+## Features
+- Glow ESP
+- Bhop
+- Customisable in "Main.cpp"

+## Setup
+- Clone the repository
+- Update offsets
+- Build in Release | x86